 (e) Fabrication of a component to a different safety classification than that shown in the design specifications.

 b.
 Inspection Requirement 02.02.
 For nonconformance reports in which the adverse condition is determined to be acceptable “as is,” the report should contain sufficient information to justify why the nonconforming condition does not compromise the ability of the component to perform its intended function(s).
-Nonconformances should be dispositioned before the is released to the licensee, unless otherwise authorized by the licensee.
+Nonconformances should be dispositioned before the DSS is released to the licensee, unless otherwise authorized by the licensee.
 Review nonconforming conditions that are resolved by design changes to ensure that component function is not compromised.
-The inspectors may obtain assistance in determining component function from NMSS/.
+The inspectors may obtain assistance in determining component function from NMSS/DFM.
 Also, the inspectors can find supplemental information on inspecting design changes in IP 60851.

 c.
 Inspection Requirement 02.03.
 Fabricator personnel performing quality functions may be welders, NDE inspectors, QC staff, and QA auditors.
 A program for certification of each of these personnel should have been defined and implemented by the fabricator and approved by the licensee prior to performance of quality activities by these individuals.